Dan Bivona , director

-Applicants for admission to the Master of Arts (M.A.) in English with a literature concentration must submit the following items:
+Applicants for admission to the Master of Arts in English (literature track) must submit the following items:

 The deadline is January 15th.
 Students must have earned a 3.00 GPA in their junior/senior years of undergraduate work and have (or be in the process of completing) a bachelor's degree in English.
 See Department of English application process for more information.